 Our annual Kick Off Party officially begins the Ride season and usually takes place the last week in January.
 It is an opportunity for the Ride community to come together and celebrate the accomplishments of the past year along with an infusion of excitement and vigor for the new Ride season set to begin.
-This year's Kick Off Party will depend on what stage of risk our community is in relating to COVID-19.
+This year's Kick Off Party is planned for Thursday, January 20th, 2022 at Last Stand Brewery.
 More details to come.

 What and when is the Cocoa Social?

 The first official JoyRide of the new Ride season, the Cocoa Social is a laid-back, supported but casual ride in early February and consists of a light and joyful bike ride and hot cocoa with the ride family!
 We provide the marshmallows!
 Save the date - this year it is on February 5th, 2022!

 When is the Ride?

 April 30th, 2022.
 For a more detailed look at typical Ride weekend, click here.